UnityTechnologies/LoadyDungeons/README.md

 Loady Dungeons is a simple **demo** intended to teach the basics of Addressables and Unity's Cloud Content Delivery.

+If you want the latest version of the project, download it from [here](https://github.com/UnityTechnologies/LoadyDungeons/releases/tag/ws0.4.0).

 ### Prerequisites
 * Unity Version: 2019.4 LTS
 * Addressables Package: 1.16.16